corretto/hotpatch-for-apache-log4j2/README.md

 	at Log4jHotPatch.main(Log4jHotPatch.java:259)
 ```
 this means you're running as a different user (including root) than the target JVM.
 JDK 8 can't handle patching as root user (and triggers a thread dump in the target JVM which is harmless).
 In JDK 11 patching a non-root process from a root process works just fine.

+**Important:** If you attempted to patch as the wrong user, you may need to delete `.attach_pid<pid>` files (found in `/tmp` and/or the CWD of the VM process) before trying again.
+These files need to have the right ownership for attach to succeed.